Kerber (band): 1980s

-In January 1984, during the tour through Macedonia, Stamenković contracted infectious hepatitis, so in March, during the Kerber's performance at the music festival in Opatija, he was temporarily replaced by Generacija 5 drummer Boban Đorđević.
+In January 1984, during the tour through Macedonia, Stamenković contracted infectious hepatitis, so in March, during the Kerber's performance at the music festival in Opatija, he was temporarily replaced by Generacija 5 drummer Slobodan Đorđević.
 Despite the good performance, Kerber did not fit well in the pop format of the Opatija festival.
+During the tour, the band performed in Belgrade's Sava Centar on a various artist concert organized by ITD teen magazine, but the band's performance was interrupted after their pyrotechnics accidentally set fire to the stage.
 On 19 May 1984, during the band's open-air concert in Novi Sad, Žikić got second-degree burns while attempting to breathe fire under windy conditions.
 He continued the concert despite doctor's advice, and later on continued the tour with bandages on his face.
-After this accident other members forbade Žikić to continue performing the fire-breathing act.
+After this accident, other members forbade Žikić to continue performing the fire-breathing act.
 On 25 May 1984, the band performed, with a number of other bands, on a large open-air concert on the Square of Marx and Engels in Belgrade, organised as a part of Youth Day celebration, and in June 1984, they were the opening act on Nightwing concerts in Yugoslavia.
-During the summer of 1984 the band performed in Greece, and in October they were rejoined by Stamenković.
+During the summer of 1984, the band performed in the discoteque Zana in Greece, and in October they were rejoined by Stamenković.

-In December 1984 Kerber traveled to Great Britain to record their second album, Ratne Igre (War Games).
+In December 1984, Kerber traveled to Great Britain to record their second album, Ratne Igre (War Games).
 The album was recorded in Saughall, and the producer was once again Gordon Rowley.
-During their staying in Britain, Kerber performed in Liverpool and Chester.
+During their staying in Britain, Kerber performed in clubs in Liverpool and Chester.
 An English language version of "Mezimac", entitled "Get Me Out", was recorded on their concert in Liverpool and included on the album.
 Part of the album lyrics were written by the lyricist Duško Arsenijević, who would continue to work with Kerber on their future releases.
-In May 1985, only a week after Ratne igre was released, Stamenković went to serve the army and Boban Đorđević replaced him once again.
+In May 1985, only a week after Ratne igre was released, Stamenković went to serve the army and Slobodan Đorđević replaced him once again.
 On 15 June that year, Kerber, alongside 23 other acts, performed on the Red Star Stadium, on the concert which was a part of YU Rock Misija, a Yugoslav contribution to Live Aid.
-In October 1985, drummer Boban Đorđević moved to the United States and was replaced by former Mama Co Co, YU Grupa and Leb i Sol member Dragoljub Đuričić.
+In October 1985, Slobodan Đorđević moved to the United States, and was replaced by former Mama Co Co, YU Grupa and Leb i Sol member Dragoljub Đuričić.
 In November of the same year, Kerber was awarded with Smeli Cvet (Courageous Flower) award, given by the League of Communist Youth of Serbia for contribution to Yugoslav rock music.